-Bids are one of the most important variables when it comes to optimizing budgets, setting target values, and getting the most value of your Facebook campaigns.
+Bids are one of the most important variables when it comes to optimizing budgets, setting target values, and getting the most value from your Facebook campaigns.

-Automatic bidding strategy (known as Lowest cost) implies that Facebook algorithms will manage the bids for you and determine which auctions to get in and try to maximize the results for your budget while with Cost and Bid control strategies you can take much more control over your costs and overall efficiency of your campaigns.
+Automatic bidding strategy (known as Highest volume or value) implies that Facebook algorithms will manage the bids for you and determine which auctions to get in and try to maximize the results for your budget while with Cost and Bid control strategies you can take much more control over your costs and overall efficiency of your campaigns.

 There are 3 types of Bidding strategies on Facebook allowing to control bids and costs per optimization events.
 What is the difference and how each one works?

-Target cost.
+Highest volume or value (formerly known as Target cost).
 After creating an ad and entering the auction you define the average cost you're ready to pay per optimization event and you always stay within a tight window of your average cost (the cost may be 10% higher or lower than your average cost), but you never go into auctions with the cost outside of this window.

 Note, not all optimization goals are available for target cost.